ikskuh/kristall/ROADMAP.md

 MAC needs different default font: https://usercontent.irccloud-cdn.com/file/OrkuXDfQ/image.png

-Status bar is broken:
-It doesn't seem to map to tabs, if you have multiple open, which was a bit confusing (and would also be a really cool addition for easy comparison of responses).

-<tiwesdaeg> gemini://tilde.pink/ the first paragraph is displayed with large spacing

 <styan> xq: Also, Kristall still compilers on my FreeBSD laptop.
 And still core-dumps if it is compiled while LibreSSL is installed (not a Kristall problem, just a QT problem).